cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Side channel attacks

 All state-of-the art methods for realizing constant-time execution SHOULD be used.
+Special care is RECOMMENDED specifically for elliptic curves in Short-Weierstrass form as important standard documents including {{IEEEE1363}} describe curve operations with non-constant-time algorithms.

 In case that side channel attacks are to be considered practical for a given application, it is RECOMMENDED to pay special attention on computing the secret generator G.calculate_generator(PRS,CI,sid).
 The most critical substep to consider might be the processing of the first block of the hash that includes the PRS string.
 The zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel attack somewhat more complex.
 Still this feature alone is not sufficient for ruling out power analysis attacks.

+Even though the calculate_generator operation might be considered to form the primary target for side-channel attacks as information on long-term secrets might be exposed, also the subsequent operations on ephemeral values, such as scalar sampling and scalar multiplication should be protected from side-channels.

 ## Quantum computers